 The Chino Youth Museum is a small but sweet interactive children's museum.
 They have a lot of exhibits that the kids will enjoy such as dress up, Legos, and imaginative play centers.
-On one Friday a month, the museum hosts a kids' night out from 6:00 p.m. to 9:00 p.m. (click here for the schedule).
-For only $12, the museum will provide dinner, special activities, and access to the museum's exhibits for potty-trained children ages 3 to 12 years old.
+On one Friday a month, the museum hosts a kids' night out from 6:00 p.m. to 9:00 p.m—the museum will provide dinner, special activities, and access to the museum's exhibits for potty-trained children ages 3 to 12 years old.
 It is a wonderful opportunity to spend some quality time with your spouse or friends while your children are in a safe environment.
 After you drop off the kids, you can enjoy a distraction-free dinner at Shoboo Kitchen in Chino Hills—a delicious Japanese sushi restaurant.
 Both you and your kids will have had a fulfilling evening of fun!

 Coldwater Canyon Park